alihuber/federation-testcluster/README.md

 This alters the current `docker` command in this shell.
 To reset docker-env:
 `unset $(env | grep DOCKER | awk -F'=' '{print $1}' | xargs)`

+## Setup databases
+ssh into minikube node and create data directories, those will be mounted by the volumes into the container:
+`minikube ssh`
+`sudo mkdir /mnt/data/`
+`sudo mkdir /mnt/data/pg`
+All files related to databases reside in the 'data' directory.
+How to see env variables in any of the pods?
+`kubectl -n federation exec pg-pod env`

+### Setup postgres
+Apply claim and volume files:
+`kubectl apply -f pg-volume.yaml`
+`kubectl apply -f pg-claim.yaml`
+This will setup a 400mb volume claim that will mount the pg data directory into `/mnt/data/pg` within the kubernetes node.
+Then apply the pod and service files to expose the database to services:
+`kubectl apply -f postgres.yaml`
+`kubectl apply -f pg-svc.yaml`

+Now check again with `minikube ssh`, there should be postgres data in `/mnt/data/pg`

+Now create the database used by the services below.
+Either ssh into the pod or use the dashboard:
+`kubectl exec -n federation --stdin --tty pg-pod -- /bin/bash`
+`psql -U postgres`
+`CREATE DATABASE federation;`

 ## Deploy users service

 Start User-Service at least once, to make sure database migrations are working and file users.graphql is created: